Siblings help isolated seniors combat loneliness with video messages, care packages

 "It is so easy to bring a smile to these seniors and really alleviate their loneliness," she said, adding that many of the messages brought residents to tears.

-The siblings also started coordinating video and telephone calls between volunteers and seniors after multiple facilities said that an actual conversation would really help the residents overcome their isolation.
+The siblings also started coordinating video and telephone calls between volunteers and seniors after multiple facilities said that an actual conversation would boost residents' morale tremendously.

 CHARITY BUILDS BEDS FOR CHILDREN IN NEED: 'NO KID IS GOING TO SLEEP ON THE FLOOR IN MY TOWN'

-Barksdale said their residents receive "words of encouragement from volunteers around the country."
+Barksdale said Artis Senior Living's residents receive "words of encouragement from volunteers around the country."

 "Our residents have been happier and more engaged since we have partnered with Brighten A Day," Barksdale said.
 "They have something to look forward to."